-6. PRIOR TO OCCUPATION: LANDSCAPE AND ECOLOGICAL MANAGEMENT PLAN
+6. PRIOR TO OCCUPATION: LANDSCAPE AND ECOLOGICAL MANAGEMENT PLAN a) Description and evaluation of features to be managed.

 "A Landscape and Ecological Management Plan(LEMP) for the reptile receptor site shall be submitted to, and be approved in writing by, the local planning authority prior to occupation of the development.